tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 3.0.4.2 =
 This is a maintenance release addressing various internal improvement toward the next version.
+* **Bug fix:** Fix a bug that the counter of login attempt counted illegally.
+* **Bug fix:** Fix a bug that the emergency functionality did not work properly.
-* **Bug fix:** Fixed a bug that an error messages was not displayed when downloading database file.
+* **Bug fix:** Fix a bug that an error messages was not displayed when downloading database file.
 * **Improvement:** Change rewrite setting from server type base to function of server base.
 * **Improvement:** Strict evaluation of URL on anchor tags for preventing zero-day exploit.